Want to buy a guitar pack but not sure how to choose one?

 So there are 3 electric guitar types that differ in terms of their pickup.

-This guitar pickup can be useful when one wants to play on stage.
+Whilst any guitar for beginners will probably come with the single coils, this guitar pickup can be useful for anyone who wants to play on stage.

 What about other guitar components that might change the sound of your playing?